ai-robotics-estonia/2024_Validation_AI_Robot_Production_Aktaprint/README.md

 - Evaluation of the expansion possibilities of artificial intelligence algorithms.
 They are stronger on the MCTS algorithm, which can be extended with various pre-trained machine learning models to evaluate the goodness of the solution branch a’la AlphaZero.

 ### Data Sources
-*Please describe which data was used for the technological solution.*
 - Data from the company's operational data database about historical orders and the operations performed to fulfill them.
 Based on this data, it can be checked whether the prototype being created would produce the same result for existing orders as a human expert would have achieved for existing orders.
 - Information about the machines used by the company.
 Some of these data were also in the company's operational data database, but it turned out to be necessary to transform these data structures and collect additional data.
 - Data on the papers used for printing and their properties (including price).
 This data also came from the company's operational data database.